TUAS-Serious-Games-Lab/SGL-Analytics/docs/Tutorial.md

 }
 ```

+The valid options for the `Type` field are defined in `SGL.Analytics.Backend.Domain.Entity.UserPropertyType`.

 ## SGL Analytics Lifecycle

 There are a few places in the game lifecycle where the application needs to perform operations with SGL Analytics.